kyma-project/kyma/docs/03-tutorials/00-observability/obsv-03-define-alerting-rules-monitor.md

 ## Next steps

-- Follow the tutorial to [Send notifications](obsv-04-send-notifications.md).
+- Follow the tutorial to [Send notifications to Slack](obsv-04-send-notifications.md).
 - If you don't want to proceed with the following tutorial, [clean up the configuration](obsv-05-clean-up-configuration.md).